Home » Government Schemes » Pradhan Mantri Ujjwala Yojana

 • Geographical Barriers: The scheme’s reach might be limited in areas with challenging terrain, impacting its effectiveness.

-• Alternate Fuels: Traditional cooking methods might still be preferred for certain traditional dishes, hindering complete transition to LPG.
+• Alternate Fuels: Traditional cooking methods might still be preferred for certain traditional dishes, hindering a complete transition to LPG.

 • Cultural Acceptance: In specific cultural contexts, traditional cooking methods hold cultural significance, affecting the adoption of LPG.